emeraldsanto/emeraldsanto/README.md

 ### What I'm currently doing

-I work for a digital media [company](https://www.narcitymedia.com) building many things ranging from a cross-platform mobile app to an in-house CMS.
+I work for a development [agency](https://www.alithya.com) building many things ranging from a cross-platform mobile app to an in-house CMS.
 The tech stack I'm using daily consists of React Native, TypeScript, Preact, Node and MongoDB.
 On top of that I also do freelancing work for an awesome [startup](https://nightborn.be) based in Brussels, Belgium.

 ### Have a project for me?